 Fidelity Go looks a little left behind in the dust compared to some of its competition.
-For example, Wealthfront offers free management services for balances under $10,000, which is a great option for those smaller funds available to invest.
+For example, Wealthfront only requires $500 to open an account, which is a great option for those smaller funds available to invest.
+It charges a flat 0.25% fee across all accounts.
 With Fidelity Go, on the other hand, you need to have a minimum of $5,000 to open any account, and there’s also a fee of 0.35% right off the bat.

 Fidelity Go also lacks some of the account options found in other robo-advisor companies, such as 529 college savings plan accounts and trusts.
 If you want to use one company to passively manage all of your accounts from your retirement to your investments for your children, you’d be better served with a different company that offers those type of accounts.